sysprog21/rv32emu/docs/codegen.md

 LLVM then applies its optimization passes and register allocation, producing native code that typically outperforms Tier-1 for hot paths.

+An indirect jump in Tier-2 code, such as a function return, calls the target's compiled function directly when it finds it in the jit-cache, and otherwise returns to the dispatcher. `jit_cache_slot()` in `src/jit.h` defines the slot for both the C code that fills the cache and the IR that probes it.

 Tier-2 compilation requires LLVM 18-21 (LLVM 20+ is the validated default exercised by CI on macOS arm64 and Ubuntu 24.04 x86-64).
 The Makefile auto-detects `llvm-config` in `$PATH` (preferring the newest supported